ibm-cloud-docs/vmwaresolutions/archiref/vpc-vcf/vpc-vcf-nsx-t-logical-routers.md

 | `vpc-t0-private-uplink-subnet` | T0 private uplink subnet | `/29` or larger |
 {: caption="Table 1.
 VPC subnets for NSX T0 uplinks" caption-side="bottom"}

-If you do not need inbound traffic from the internet, you do not need public uplink subnet.
+If you do not need inbound traffic from the internet, you do not need a public uplink subnet.
 {: note}

 The following VLAN interfaces are required in VPC for each T0 uplink.
 You must separate the public and private uplinks as specified previously.
 VLAN interfaces with `Allow IP spoofing` and `Enable Infrastructure NAT` set to `false` allow public floating IP addresses to traverse non-NATted to the public uplinks of the T0 gateway.
 VLAN interfaces with `Allow IP spoofing` and `Enable Infrastructure NAT` set to `true` allow VMware workloads on NSX overlay with private IP addresses to be routed to {{site.data.keyword.vpc_short}}.
 These functions cannot be combined into one.